It’s National Dental Hygiene Month: The Best Time of the Year!

 © likoper / Adobe Stock

-No, it ‘s not Christmas yet, but during National Dental Hygiene Month, it can be.
-Mark your calendars for October 2018!
-This is the time dental hygiene is nationally appreciated.
+October is National Dental Hygiene Month!
+This is the time when dental hygiene is nationally appreciated.
 We are celebrating all we do in our community for our patients and the importance of oral health.

-Thousands of dental hygiene companies and manufacturers have promotions, contests, and giveaways to reward the hard-working hygienist like yourself.
+It’s not the holidays yet, but it can be during National Dental Hygiene Month.
+Dental companies and manufacturers have promotions, contests, and giveaways to reward hard-working hygienists like yourself.
 It’s like the twelve days of giveaways on the Ellen Show, but dental hygiene edition.
-From t-shirts to dental hygiene products and everything in between, you have a chance of getting part of the action.
+You can get in on the action from dental hygiene products, t-shirts, dental hygiene swag, and everything in between.

 We must also pay tribute to those before us.
-This may be a fellow hygienist, a mentor, a past instructor, and you must not forget Dr. Esther Wilkins.
+This may be a fellow hygienist, a mentor, or a past instructor, and you must not forget Dr. Esther Wilkins.
 If you don’t know who she is, take a peek at your textbook, Clinical Practice of the Dental Hygienist.
-She is considered the Matriarch of Dental Hygiene and the OG or Queen of Dental Hygiene.
-Dr. Esther Wilkins was both a hygienist and dentist from Massachusetts.
-She passed in 2016 at one hundred years old.
+Dr. Esther Wilkins is considered the Queen of Dental Hygiene.
+Both a hygienist and dentist from Massachusetts, she passed in 2016 at one hundred years old.
 Dr. Esther Wilkins was a huge influence and trendsetter in the dental world.
-The ADHA has a few scholarships and awards in her name.

 Happy National Dental Hygiene Month to all the hygienists and future hygienists out there!